CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 > 4.  **What is the extent to which the project integrates with
 >     international digital research infrastructure?**

+CanDIG is a driver project for the Global Alliance for Genomics and Health, an international organization defining standards, APIs, and, policies for the effective, interoperable, and responsible sharing of genomic data.
+As a driver project, CanDIG both contributes to the development of standards, and participates in collaborations between other genomics projects such as Genomics England and the Australian Genomics Health Alliance.
+CHORD will benefit from CanDIG's participation in GA4GH, ensuring that CHORD services developed are compatable with new and emerging standards and are built in collaboration with similar projects around the world.

 System Architecture
 ====================